-- PEOPLE The Informant The person who has made the complaint.
+PEOPLE The Informant The person who has made the complaint.
 Usually the patient, but not always; for example, it can be a relative, or colleague.
-This is the Chief Executive of the General Dental Council, The Registrar Ian Brack.
+The Registrar This is the Chief Executive of the General Dental Council, Ian Brack.
 He is responsible for discharging all duties and responsibilities required in order to maintain the register of dentists and dental care professionals.
 For fitness to practise decisions, the Registrar delegates authority to certain decision-makers.
 The person who makes the decision as to whether all or part of a case is referred for further investigation or is referred to the Case Examiners is "the Registrar".
 Equally, in the Rule 9 process, "the Registrar" refers to two people: the person who makes the initial determination as to whether there are grounds for a review (usually the Rule 9 Legal Adviser), and the person who conducts the review (usually the Director of Fitness to Practise).
-This is the dentist or dental care professional about whom The Registrant the complaint has been made.
+The Registrant This is the dentist or dental care professional about whom the complaint has been made.
 Interested Parties This is anyone who has a legitimate interest in the case, such as an employer, or NHS Trust.
 The Parties The parties to a case are all of the above-named people.
 Clinical Adviser The clinical advisor is the independent dentist who provided clinical advice at the early stages of our fitness to practise process.
-The Applicant This is the person who has made the application for a Rule 9 review. - 1.
-We understand that the terms we use throughout the fitness to practise process can sometimes be difficult to follow.
-We hope these definitions will help.
+The Applicant This is the person who has made the application for a Rule 9 review.